syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 {% endtabs %}

-* Create an instance of Rotator.
+* Create an instance of SfRotator.

 {% tabs %}